-Here are ten fascinating things you may have not known about the legendary scribe:
+Here are ten fascinating things you may have known about the legendary scribe as we celebrate 135 years since his birth:

 1. The character Molly Bloom in his novel “Ulysses” is based on his wife Nora Barnacle from Galway.
 The novel even takes place on June 16 (otherwise known as “Bloomsday”) or the day Joyce met his future wife in 1904.